873total views of outputs

 Research interests centre on critical illness recovery.
 Currently leading two UK research programmes; critical illness fatigue and Rehabilitation after COVID-19 critical illness.

-National roles: Chair of United Kingdom Critical Care Nursing Alliance; executive member of British Association of Critical Care Nurses and UK Critical Care Research Group.
+National roles: Chair of United Kingdom Critical Care Nursing Alliance (2020-2022); executive member of British Association of Critical Care Nurses and UK Critical Care Research Group.

 I completed my PhD in Nursing at King’s College London in 2014, and my post-doctoral fellowship in Improvement Science with the NIHR CLAHRC South London in 2015.
 I joined the School of Health and Social Care at LSBU from King’s College, London in 2017, teaching intensive care and research methods, and supporting students on PhD and Professional Doctorate programmes.
 I am co-editor of a critical care nursing textbook, associate editor for Intensive and Critical Care Nursing (Elsevier) and have published widely on nursing issues related to critical care.

 My research interests centre on the care and management of patients and families following critical illness, with a focus on information provision and shared decision making.
 Improvement science methods and patient and public involvement and engagement are integral to my research.
 I have co-designed and evaluated critical care discharge information resources with former ICU patients and have published research on how best to involve former ICU patients in research and quality improvement.
-I am currently leading two collaborative UK programmes of work; one focused on assessing and managing fatigue after critical illness and the second exploring patients’ experiences after a COVID-19 related critical illness.
+I am currently involved in two collaborative UK programmes of work; one focused on assessing and managing fatigue after critical illness (F-ACT) and the second exploring future critical care nursing workforce models (SEISMIC-R).

 King's College, London

 King's College London

 University East London